Misprision of treason

 Misprision of treason is an offence found in many common law jurisdictions around the world, having been inherited from English law.
 It is committed by someone who knows a treason is being or is about to be committed but does not report it to a proper authority.

 Australia

 Under Australian law a person is guilty of misprision of treason if he:

 The maximum penalty is life imprisonment.

 Canada

 Under section 50(1)(b) of the Canadian Criminal Code, a person is guilty of an offence (although it is not described as misprision) if:

 The maximum penalty is 14 years.

+Hong Kong

+Under section 12(1) of the Safeguarding National Security Ordinance, a Chinese citizen is guilty of misprision of treason if he:

+knows that another person has committed, is committing or is about to commit an offence under section 10(1), the person must disclose the commission of offence and the material facts in connection with the commission of offence within the person’s knowledge to a police officer as soon as reasonably practicable after the person knows of the commission of offence, unless the commission of offence has been in the public domain.

+The maximum penalty is 14 years.
+However, section 12(3) states that the section does not affect any claims, rights or entitlements on the ground of legal professional privilege.

 Republic of Ireland

 Under section 3 of the Treason Act 1939 a person is guilty of misprision of treason if "knowing that any act the commission of which would be treason is intended or proposed to be, or is being, or has been committed, [he] does not forthwith disclose the same, together with all particulars thereof known to him, to a Justice of the District Court, or an officer of the Gárda Síochána, or some other person lawfully engaged on duties relating to the preservation of peace and order."